tom-raf/apatheia-project/README.md

 Update these values with your PostgreSQL credentials and a JWT secret.

+You're also going to have to put a copy of this .env file in the build directory next to the compiled index.js

 #### 🌱 Seed the Database
 To populate the app with sample data, run: